On splitting and splittable families: Splitting families

 \section{Splitting families}

-Recall from the introduction that a splitting family on $k$ is a collection of sets which suffices to split any subset of $[k]$.
+Recall from the introduction that a splitting family $\mathcal A$ on $k$ is a collection of sets for which every subset of $[k]$ is split by some set in $\mathcal A$.
 In this section we investigate several questions surrounding the minimum size of a splitting family on $k$, as well as the structure of families of minimum size.

-Recall from the introduction that for even $k$, the \emph{standard splitting family} on $k$ is the family $\mathcal F$ consisting of $A_i=\{i,i+1\ldots,i+k/2\}$ for $i=1,\ldots,k/2$.
-For any even $k$, the standard splitting family on $k$ is in fact a splitting family, see for example \cite{enomoto} and \cite{stinson-baby}.
+Recall from the introduction that for even $k$, the \emph{standard splitting family} on $k$ consists of $A_i=\{i,i+1\ldots,i+k/2-1\}$ for $i=1,\ldots,k/2$.
+For any even $k$, the standard splitting family on $k$ is in fact a splitting family, see for instance \cite{enomoto} and \cite{stinson-baby}.
 As a consequence, for any $k$ the minimum size of a splitting family on $k$ has upper bound $\ceiling{k/2}$.

-On the other hand, the next result states that this bound is tight.
+The next result states that this bound is tight.
 We are grateful to Calvin Yost--Wolff for discovering the proof and allowing us to include it here.

-\begin{theorem}[Yost--Wolff] Any splitting family on $k$ has size at least $k/2$.
+\begin{theorem}[\cite{yost-wolff}] Any splitting family on $k$ has size at least $k/2$.
 As a consequence, the minimum size of a splitting family on $k$ is exactly $\ceiling{k/2}$. \end{theorem}

-\begin{proof} Suppose that $\mathcal F$ is a splitting family on $k$.
-For each $A\in\mathcal F$ let $\bm{v}_A$ be the $\pm1$ characteristic vector of $A$, that is, $\bm{v}_A(i)=1$ for $i\in A$ and $\bm{v}_A(i)=-1$ for $i\notin A$.
+\begin{proof} Suppose that $\mathcal A$ is a splitting family on $k$.
+For each $A\in\mathcal A$ let $\bm{v}_A$ be the $\pm1$ characteristic vector of $A$, that is, $\bm{v}_A(i)=1$ for $i\in A$ and $\bm{v}_A(i)=-1$ for $i\notin A$.
 Define a polynomial $p(\bm{x})$ in $k$ variables by

 Then $p$ vanishes on every $0,1$-vector with an even number of $1$'s.
 Next define

 and note that $q$ vanishes on every $\pm1$-vector with an even number of $1$'s.

 Finally let $\bar q$ be the polynomial obtained from $q$ by repeatedly replacing occurrences of $x_i^2$ with $1$ in each monomial of $q$.
 Then $\bar q$ agrees with $q$ on every $\pm1$-vector, and hence $\bar q$ vanishes on every $\pm1$-vector with an even number of $1$'s.